All Trade & Sourcing articles

 Shipping giant sees tight market conditions until Q4

 The world’s largest container shipping company Maersk expects tight market conditions in maritime transport to continue until the fourth quarter of 2021.
-When commenting on its trading performance, the company said that “the continued strong performance is mainly driven by the continuation of the exceptional market situation with surging ...
+When commenting on its trading performance, the company said that “the continued strong performance is mainly driven by the continuation of the exceptional market situation with surging demand ...

 Eastman to build world-scale polyester recycling plant

 Eastman Chemical Company has announced that it will invest around $250 million over the next two years to build “one of the world’s largest plastic-to-plastic molecular recycling facilities.”
 The plant will be located at Eastman’s site in Kingsport, Tennessee, where the company is headquartered.
-Through methanolysis, this facility ...
+Through methanolysis, this facility will convert ...

 Article